-As described on page 22, the Company's strategy is to seek to deliver an attractive mix of income yield and capital appreciation for shareholders, with a total return of 8% to 10% to be achieved over the medium term.
+The Company's strategy is to seek to deliver an attractive mix of income yield and capital appreciation for shareholders, with a total return of 8% to 10% to be achieved over the medium term.

 In this Financial review we provide a more detailed analysis of our progress across each of the key components that comprise our total return.
-The Company's total return of £333 million is comprised of both capital return and foreign exchange movements, which are detailed on page 45, alongside income and costs, discussed on page 46.
-These elements are illustrated in Chart 6 opposite.
+The Company's total return of £333 million is comprised of both capital return and foreign exchange movements, alongside income and costs.

 The Company's objective is to fully cover the dividend to shareholders through income and non-income cash generated, net of costs.
-Further information on dividend cover is available on page 48.
+Further information on dividend cover is available later in the Financial review.

-Returns

-Total return
+Returns Total return

-The Company generated a total return for the year of £333 million, representing a 10.1% return on opening NAV net of the prior year final dividend (2024: £347 million, 11.4%).
+The Company generated a total return for the year of £333 million, representing a 10.1% return on opening NAV net of the prior year final dividend (2024: £347 million,11.4%).
 This performance is ahead of the target return of 8% to 10% per annum, to be achieved over the medium term.